RyanBeattyGitH/Financial-Data-Portfolio/README.md

 Welcome to my portfolio!
 Here, you'll find a collection of my projects and accomplishments in Financial Data.

 ## About Me
 I'm a Finance professional with a passion for creating Data projects.
-With skills in Excel, Tableau, SQL, Python and more I have completed projects that solve real-world problems.
+With skills in Excel, Tableau, SQL and Python I have completed Financial data projects that solve real-world problems.

 ## Projects